Particular/docs.particular.net/transports/selecting.md

 - For a better guarantee that the queueing technology is available for applications to send messages
 - When running a Windows environment on-premises and unable to invest in licenses or training for other technologies
-- When distributed transactions are required to guarantee consistency of data with respect to message handling
+- When distributed transactions are required to guarantee consistency of data for message handling